 11/03/2020: The World Health Organization (WHO) officially declares coronavirus disease, COVID-19, a pandemic.

-Information, updates, and statistics from the United States Centers for Disease Control and Prevention (CDC) regarding the new novel coronavirus, referred to as 2019 Novel Coronavirus (2019-nCoV), reported as causing outbreak of respiratory illnesses in Wuhan, China in late 2019 and early 2020.
+Information, updates, and statistics from the World Health Organization (WHO), United States Centers for Disease Control and Prevention (CDC), United Nations (UN), and other trusted authoritative sources regarding the new novel coronavirus, referred to as 2019 Novel Coronavirus (2019-nCoV), reported as initially causing outbreak of respiratory illnesses in Wuhan, China in late 2019 and early 2020.

 Coronaviruses are zoonotic, meaning they are transmitted between animals and people.
 Detailed investigations found that SARS-CoV was transmitted from civet cats to humans and MERS-CoV from dromedary camels to humans.
 Several known coronaviruses are circulating in animals that have not yet infected humans - World Health Organization (WHO)

 New modelling research, published in The Lancet, estimates that up to 75,800 individuals in the Chinese city of Wuhan may have been infected with 2019 novel coronavirus (COVID-19) as of January 25, 2020.